What Is Respiratory Syncytial Virus (RSV)?

 Is Respiratory Syncytial Virus (RSV) Contagious?

 Respiratory syncytial virus is highly contagious.
-It spreads through droplets containing the virus when someone coughs or sneezes.
+It spreads through droplets containing the virus when an infected person coughs or sneezes.
 It also can live on surfaces (like counters or doorknobs) and on hands and clothing.
 So people can get it if they touch something that's contaminated.

 RSV infections are most common from fall through spring.
-But since the COVID-19 pandemic started, they've also happened during the summer.
+But during the COVID-19 pandemic, they began earlier and lasted longer.
 Respiratory illnesses caused by RSV — such as bronchiolitis or pneumonia — usually last about a week, but some symptoms, such as a cough, can last several weeks.

 But if a child has other health conditions or more serious symptoms, doctors might want to make a specific RSV diagnosis.
-In that case, the virus is identified by testing nasal fluids.
+In that case, they identify the virus by testing nasal fluids.
 The sample is collected either with a cotton swab or by suction through a bulb syringe.

 RSV infection can be more serious in babies and toddlers, though.
 Some might need treatment in a hospital where they can be watched closely and get supportive treatment for any breathing problems or dehydration.